 Future of Sourcing readers are professionals in sourcing, procurement, risk, supply chain, outsourcing and related industries from Fortune 500 and Global 1000 companies.
 As a B2B resource for this community, our content is aimed toward professionals seeking insights into how to maximize their efforts in the business world, rather than consumers.
-Our core audience trends toward mid- to high-level managers or decision-makers who are looking for new ways to positively impact the business with ideas and strategies that go above and beyond what their peers might already be doing.
+Our core audience trends toward mid- to high-level managers and executive decision-makers who are looking for new ways to positively impact the business with ideas and strategies that go above and beyond what their peers might already be doing.

 Our readers generally possess more than a basic understanding of sourcing and procurement.
-They want innovative ideas, strategic thinking, and tested approaches (both the good and the bad) with demonstrated success metrics, when possible.
+They want innovative ideas, strategic thinking and tested approaches (both the good and the bad) with demonstrated success metrics, when possible.

 Content must be non-promotional and vendor neutral in nature.

 The ideal article length is between 700 and 1,200 words.